For detailed information on FASS Graduate Research Programmes: click here to enter the FASS Website for Prospective Graduate Students.

 M.Soc.Sci students are required to read six modules, including PS5111 Research Design in Political Science and PS6770 Graduate Research Seminar and core modules in two of the four subfields offered by the Department (Comparative Politics, International Relations, Political Theory, and Governance and Public Policy).
 One of these core modules will be in their major subfield.

-Ph.D students are required to read ten modules, including PS5111 and PS6770 and core modules in three of the four subfields—one in their major subfield, one in the minor subfield, and one chosen from the two remaining subfields.
+Ph.D students are required to read seven modules, including PS5111, PS6770, an additional methods module and also core modules in two of the four subfields - one in their major subfield, one in the minor subfield, and one elective module (allowed at Level-4000) and one Independent Study Module (which would be supervised by the thesis supervisor)

 Students normally read three modules per semester.
 In special circumstances, such as concurrent enrolment in an English language module or an imminent Qualifying Examination, and with the permission of his or her supervisor and the Graduate Coordinator, a student may read fewer than three substantive modules in a given semester.